With New Federal Prosecutors Like Glenn McCormick the Jury is Still Out

 Editor – US~Observer

 For Michael Quiel, any variation in leadership of the Arizona office could be a good change.
 Since Quiel’s conviction of tax crimes on April 11, 2013, he has adamantly maintained his innocence and fought to clear his name in every way possible.
-Quiel believes that Martin, who now heads the same office that prosecuted him, can take a fresh look at his conviction, and vacate it on the evidence that shows Quiel’s innocence – evidence which the US~Observer has published.
+Quiel believes that McCormick, who now heads the same office that prosecuted him, can take a fresh look at his conviction, and vacate it on the evidence that shows Quiel’s innocence – evidence which the US~Observer has published.

 It is a fact that Michael Quiel was taken advantage of twice.

 First by his own tax attorney, Christopher Rusch – now known as Christian Reeves.
 Rusch absconded with a great deal of Quiel’s money after Rusch was given start-up capital in a venture he created and operated.

 Quiel and his business partner Stephen Kerr, who also invested, were ultimately held liable for Rusch’s illegal use of those funds.
 You see, Mr. Quiel was told by Rusch that he was a passive minority investor in the venture, and all of the paperwork which Rusch had created was very precise – both Quiel and Kerr were minority interest holders with no control.
 Attorney Rusch had also placed some of Quiel and Kerr’s assets in an account with UBS Switzerland AG.
 It is a well established fact that Rusch had set the account up in Quiel and Kerr’s names while making it so only he and his hand-picked representative could access funds.